 This title is filled with photographs, captions and text.
 The work of many photographers from north to south contributed to make this title a nice book.
 A number of maps augment the text.
-A few, much older photographs in the Black-and-White era are presented, but 95% of the photographs and illustrations are in Color.
+A few, much older photographs in the B&W era are presented, but 95% of the photographs and illustrations are in Color.
 There are quite a few depot scenes, too.
 This is a good 'overview' title of this former, important American railroad.

 The GM&O and predecessors operated many passenger trains, and they are seen here, including plenty of "Doodlebug" photos.
 Roster data for all equipment is included, but the text is so small you will need a ruler-type magnifier to preserve your eyesight.
 Doesn't White River know their audience?
 Make the text larger even if that means adding a few pages to the book.